19hours/sg-statutes/Acts/Building and Construction Authority Act.md

 35\.
 The Authority may, with the approval of the Minister, make regulations for all or any of the following purposes:

-(a) regulating the proceedings of the Authority or of the committees of the Authority;
+(a) regulating the proceedings of the Authority or of the committees of the Authority, to the extent not inconsistent with the Public Sector (Governance) Act 2018;

+[Act 5 of 2018 wef 01/04/2018]

 (b) providing for the circumstances in which applications may be made to the Authority for financial assistance and the manner of such applications and determination thereof;